KEggensperger/keggensperger.github.io/_pages/about.md

   - /about.html
 ---

-Katharina Eggensperger is an Early Career Research Group Leader in the Cluster of Excellence [Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the University of Tübingen.
+Katharina Eggensperger is an Early Career Research Group Leader [AutoML for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/research/research/cluster-research-groups/research-groups/automl-for-science/) in the Cluster of
+Excellence [Machine Learning for Science](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the University of Tübingen.